carlonicora/RAW/jinx.md

 ### Life Points and Death

 As in every roleplaying games, the rules surrounding death include elements as life points and when a character dies.
-Jinx is no different, every character has 40 life points + their body value.
+RAW is no different, every character has 40 life points + their body value.

 When a character loses all their life points due to damages, they die.
 An injured character can recover their life points either by resting, at the rate of 1 point per hour of rest, or with the help of medical abilities.